ngrogg/kattis-solutions/python/README.md

 GroggLeggja is my solution to the problem "Leggja saman" <br>
 GroggAddTwoNumbers is my solution to the problem "Add Two Numbers" <br>
 GroggDigitSwap is my solution to the problem "Digit Swap" <br>
+GroggAddingTrouble is my solution to the problem "Adding Trouble" <br>

 Please do not copy my solutions directly into Kattis! <br>